 Do not use a setting of 1 (auto accept) for the DS5000 device family.
-This setting allows generation and serving of keys to DS5000 storage servers before you backup data.
+This setting allows generation and serving of keys to DS5000 storage servers before you can a backup.
 For all other device families, back up any new keys that are served.